-- 1. Outline of the books of the Old Testament - 2.
+- 1. Contents of the Old Testament - 2.
 Historical, cultural, political and religious contexts of the Old Testament materials - 3.
-Approaching the books of the Old Testament as literary works - 4.
-Key methodologies of biblical interpretation - 5.
+The literary nature of the Old Testament - 4.
+Key methodologies and approaches to Biblical interpretation and critical issues - 5.
 Developing skills in exegesis and writing an exegetical essay - 6.
-Key Old Testament themes
+Identification and analysis of key Old Testament themes